 (left) A Gothic portal; (centre) Florentine portal; (right) window of Palazzo Luminati

-(left) Monument to Raphael by Luigi Belli; (right) relief showing the painter in the act of portraying Pope Leo X (you may wish to see the actual portrait at the Uffizi Gallery - it opens in a separate window)
+(left) Monument to Raphael by Luigi Belli; (right) relief showing the painter in the act of portraying Pope Leo X (you may wish to see some portraits of members of the papal court by Raphael)

 A page on Urbino cannot avoid mentioning Raphael, who was born there in 1483.
-His father was a painter at the court of Duke Federico and initially Raphael worked for his son Guidobaldo of whom he painted a portrait now at the Uffizi Gallery in Florence - it opens in a separate window.
+His father was a painter at the court of Duke Federico and initially Raphael worked for his son Guidobaldo.

 In 1897 a large Monument to Raphael was erected between Palazzo Ducale and the Cathedral, but eventually it was relocated immediately outside the walls of the town, because its size and bright colours did not match the surrounding buildings.